benjistealth/benji_password_generator/README.md

 - A simple webpage to generate passwords containing various character options for the user
 - Allow users to select which characters are included and what length the generated password is
+- There must be no errors in the console which can be seen in the below screenshots

 ## Screenshot of top of loaded application